 Sailor’s Creek Battlefield Historical State Park; Sandy River Reservoir; Briery Creek Wildlife Management Area; High Bridge Trail State Park; Prince Edward-Gallion State Forest; Lee’s Retreat Driving Tour; the Historic town of Farmville; Longwood University Visual Arts Center; the Moton Museum in Farmville; the Museum of the Confederacy in Appomattox, Va.; Moorefield Mine in Amelia; Crewe Historic Railroad Park; The Adventure Park at Sandy River Retreat (zip lines, canopy rope courses); Virginia's Heartland Regional Visitor Center.

-Shelter 1: This structure overlooks Goodwin Lake and is near a playground.
-It can accommodate 60 people under the shelter.
+Shelter 1 accommodates up to 60 and offers a great view of Goodwin Lake.
+It's also near a playground.
 Additional seating is available around the shelter if vacant.
 This shelter has universally accessible parking and an adjacent walkway.

-Shelter 2: Close to the swimming area on Goodwin Lake, this rustic shelter is made from cedar trunks and cedar beams.
-It can accommodate 25 people under the shelter.
+Shelter 2 is near the swimming area and accommodates up to 25.
+The rustic shelter is made from cedar trunks and beams.
 Additional seating is available around the shelter if vacant.
 If you need help getting to the shelter, please let park staff know when you arrive.
-Staff will help anyone needing such assistance.

 Cedar Crest Conference Center.
 Conference center facilities may be rented directly through the center's staff by calling 434-392-3435.
 The facility is day-use only.
 There's a certified meeting planner onsite to help with event needs.
 Custom packages including discounted lodging and meeting space are available in the off-season.
 Wedding packages also are available.
 Call 434-392-3435 for details.